moment/momentjs.com/docs/moment/05-query/06-is-between.md

 moment('2010-10-20').isBetween('2010-10-19', '2010-10-25'); // true
 ```

-If you want to limit the granularity to a unit other than milliseconds, pass the units as the second parameter.
+If you want to limit the granularity to a unit other than milliseconds, pass the units as the third parameter.

 ```javascript
 moment('2010-10-20').isBetween('2010-01-01', '2012-01-01', 'year'); // false